flora-so/Monstera/docs/src/guide/button.md

 * Type: `String`
 * **Required**

-Sets the label of the button.
+Sets the label of the button

 ### `colour`